argonne-lcf/balsam/docs/tutorial/nwcontainer.md

 Containerizing Single Node MPI Applications for High Throughput
 ===============================================================

-In this article, I\'ll demonstrate how MPI applications can be containerized and run under the Balsam [serial]{.title-ref} job mode on Theta.
+In this article, I'll demonstrate how MPI applications can be containerized and run under the Balsam `serial` job mode on Theta.
 This approach enables **significantly higher throughput for a large number of single-node jobs that use MPI to scale across the cores of each KNL node**.
 This is particuarly important for users of certain